Online Bachelor of Science in Engineering Degree Programs

 Through the program, students learn the basics of mathematics, chemical engineering, and physical sciences.
 They also participate in hands-on lab experiences.

-• Location: Grand Forks, North Dakota
+• Location: Grand Forks, ND

 • Expected Time to Completion: 48 to 60 months

-Online Bachelor’s Degrees in Civil Engineering
+Online Bachelor of Science Degrees in Civil Engineering

 Civil engineering deals with the construction, maintenance, and design of public works such as bridges, roads, canals, airports, dams, sewage systems, structural components of buildings, railways, and pipelines.

 The University of North Dakota offers a bachelor of science (BS) in civil engineering program.
-This program can be completed online or on-campus.
+This program can be completed online or on campus.
 The program offers students the opportunity to get involved in research projects.
 Students learn how to come up with innovations in construction, civil planning, and design.

 The program is taught by civil engineering instructors and professors who bring their real-world experience to the classroom.
-Applicants to the program must submit ACT or SAT score (can be waived), proof of 14 units of high school core courses, official high school transcripts, and evidence of English proficiency for international students.
+Applicants to the program must submit an ACT or SAT score (can be waived), proof of 14 units of high school core courses, official high school transcripts, and evidence of English proficiency for international students.

 The program helps students apply science, engineering, and mathematics principles to civil engineering, conduct experiments for proving or disproving engineering designs or theories, polish their skills in computer software and other technology, and develop lateral thinking skills.